The Difference Between FCI and CUI

 – Official Government Definition of FCI

 CMMC Level 1 exists to protect FCI.
-This is any non-public information exchanged with the government pertaining to a contract.
+This is any non-public information exchanged with the government about a contract.
 This includes information exchanged during the proposal phase, the RFP phase, the award phase, or any information used to maintain that contract.

 Specific Examples of FCI Include: